 Banks regularly introduce new variants of credit cards with enticing features, like waived annual fees or S$100 in welcome bonus cash rebate.
 If you keep taking up some of these offers, you may soon end up with more cards than you need or can handle.
-For one, keeping track of multiple cards can be very difficult, with different billing dates that you need to be aware of.
 Even if you are able to do so, having too many credit cards may be detrimental to a healthy spending habit as you find yourself scrambling to meet different minimum spending requirements every month.

-At some point, you could realise that you have too many cards and that you want to get rid of one or more of them.
-Whatever, the reason, you should always remember that canceling a card is not just a matter of cutting it into two and sending a cancellation request to your bank.
-There are more than meets the eye to cancelling a card that could have implications on your life.
-Here, we discuss some of the most important precautions you can take to save yourself some money and a great deal of psychological pain if and when you need to cancel a card or two.
+If and when you do decide to cancel a credit card, keep in mind that it is not just a matter of cutting it into two and sending a cancellation request to your bank.
+Here, we discuss some of the most important precautions you can take to save yourself some money and a great deal of stress if and when you cancel a credit card.

-First and foremost, you should always pay off the dues that you have accumulated on your card before cancelling it.
+First and foremost, you should always pay off any outstanding balance on your card before cancelling it.
 That’s not just the amount that appears on your last credit card statement.
-There are also the "pending" due amounts that you have spent during the current billing period that have are due to appear in your next month’s statement.
+There are also the recent "pending" charges that have yet to appear on your credit card statement.
 Failing to do so can have a very big impact on your credit score and your ability to engage with a bank for other services in the future, like home loans, car loans or even other credit cards.

-Furthermore, some banks continue to levy charges on credit card accounts that have been closed if your account carries a credit balance for more than a year after closure.
+Furthermore, some banks continue to charge credit card accounts that have been closed if your account carries a credit balance for more than a year after closure.
 Although the amount that the banks charge is usually small, it’s best to double-check that your account is reduced to a nil balance before closure.

 Receive More Money Tips from ValueChampion.

 Stay up to date.